 How to Qualify for a Personal Loan With Bad Credit

 People with credit problems often feel shut out of the financial system.
-However, with an expanded range of lending options, there may be more personal loans for bad credit borrowers.
+However, with expanded lending options, there may be more personal loans for bad credit borrowers.

-If used carefully, personal loans can help rebuild your credit, as long as you don’t repeat the same mistakes that damaged your credit in the first place.
+If used carefully, personal loans can help rebuild your credit, as long as you don’t repeat the same mistakes that damaged it.

 Personal Loans for Bad Credit Defined